spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

 You can enable both modes by setting both Server and ServerActive in the config file.

-## One agent send to multiple zabbix servers HA or Multiple
+## HA or Multiple Zabbix server by same agent

 To enable passive checks, the node names must be listed in the Server parameter, separated by a comma.